-- Represented the developer of a Class A hotel project in Austin, Texas on reviewing bids and drafting and negotiating construction contracts and design agreements.
+- Represented the developer of a Class A hotel mixed use, and high-rise office building project in Austin, Texas.
+Reviewed bids and drafted and negotiated construction contracts and design agreements, and litigation disputes.

 - Represented a prominent Indy Car team and driver in an appeal of a post-race disqualification following a victory on a road course in Portland, Oregon.
 It was alleged that the Indy Car in question was set up in violation of one of Indy Car’s technical aerodynamic rules.
 Following a one-week ADR trial in Detroit to a three-judge panel consisting of a retired NASCAR official, a representative from a powerboat racing organization, and a retired judge, the disqualification was nullified and the win was reinstated.